 Nebraska delegates and ambassadors will tour the Nation's Capitol including the National Mall and the Smithsonian Museums.
 Participants will have breakfast with the Nebraska congressional delegation and they will visit congressional offices.
 Trips outside the Beltway include a visit to Gettysburg and Mount Vernon.

 The Washington Youth Tour is sponsored by the National Rural Electric Cooperative Association (NRECA), the Nebraska Rural Electric Association and participating members of the NREA.
-NREA Government Relations Director, Kristen Gottschalk, serves as Youth Tour Director.
+NREA Assistant Director of Government Relations and Grassroots Coordinator, James Dukesherer, serves as Youth Tour Director.

 Student participants in the Nebraska Rural Electric Washington Youth Tour may apply to be Nebraska's representative to the National Rural Electric Cooperative Association (NRECA) Youth Leadership Council (YLC).
 The YLC is composed of one representative from each of the 41 states that participate in the Youth Tour.
 YLC members have the opportunity for additional free travel and leadership training.